Longtime Trump aide Stephanie Grisham will succeed Sanders as press secretary

 Melania Trump’s tweet said: “I am pleased to announce @StephGrisham45 will be the next @PressSec & Comms Director!
 She has been with us since 2015 - @potus & I can think of no better person to serve the Administration & our country.
 Excited to have Stephanie working for both sides of the @WhiteHouse. #BeBest”

 Grisham was viewed internally as the candidate with the best rapport with President Trump, a key requirement.
-The other top candidate had been Sanders’ principal deputy press secretary, Hogan Gidley.

 Gidley tweeted his congratulations to Grisham.